 Suspect in California officer’s killing accused of battery

-Nine days before Officer Tara O’Sullivan was gunned down Wednesday, a judge issued a warrant for the arrest of Adel Sambrano Ramos for failing to appear on a charge of battering a young woman.
+Nine days before the officer’s killing, a judge issued a warrant for Ramos’s arrest for failing to appear on a charge of battering a young woman.

-It’s unclear if any attempt was made to arrest him before police say he opened fire as O’Sullivan and other officers helped an unidentified woman clear out her belongings from a Sacramento home as part of a domestic violence call.
+Police said he opened fire as O’Sullivan and other officers helped an unidentified woman clear out her belongings from the garage of a North Sacramento home.